hanjinda/DataAnalysis/README.md

-# Medical Data Analysis Tools in Python
+# Medical Data Analysis Tools in Python for Course CS512 Data Mining
 - Building Data Analysis Tools not exactly in Medical Data